What’s the answer to the question can you sack someone for smelling?

 - Talk to your employee first before you do anything.

 - Tell them directly what the problem is and what the impact of their body odour is.
 As you perceive it, on the team, on clients or some other business issue.

 - Make sure they understand what you are talking about.
 Sometimes our embarrassment can mean we avoid being specific about issues we find difficult to address.

-- Establish if the employee has any underlying medical condition which may mean you need to make reasonable adjustments.
+- Ask if the employee has any underlying medical condition which may mean you need to make reasonable adjustments.
 For instance, Hyperhidrosis is a condition typified by heavy sweating.
 Fish Odour Syndrome (Trimethylaminuria) is a genetic condition that makes the individual’s sweat smell like fish.

-- Set out your expectations
+- Set out your expectations for improvement

 - Set a review date